 - a.
-The Secretary will maintain copies of the Honor Council Constitution and Bylaws, noting any changes to these documents that may occur from time to time. - b.
+The Secretary will maintain copies of the Honor Council Constitution and Bylaws, noting any changes to these documents that may occur from time to time - b.
 The Secretary will maintain all written and audio records of hearings and meetings of the Honor Council.
 This will include the destruction of records when appropriate. - c.
-The Secretary will be responsible for bringing unsigned examinations to the attention of the Honor Council. - d.
+The Secretary will be responsible for bringing unsigned examinations and other exam concerns reported by the Faculty to the attention of the Honor Council. - d.
 The Secretary will be responsible for maintaining, updating, and ensuring completion of the Honor Council Case Log each year. - e.
 The Secretary will assign an Investigator for each case. - f.
 The Secretary will maintain a collection of form and letter templates for use by others in Honor Council matters, including, but not limited to: summonses to witnesses, letters to implicated students, letters to faculty regarding hearing results, case reports, etc.